matty255/next-blog/__posts/types.md

 ---
-slug: 'la'
+slug: 'types'
-title: 한글로 블로그
+title: 데이터 패칭 검색결과 받아오기
 image: https://image.kmib.co.kr/online_image/2015/0108/201501080811_61180009016353_1.jpg
 description: Coding is such a blissful activity.
 Coding is such a blissful activity.
 Coding is such a blissful activity.
 Coding is such a blissful activity.
 Coding is such a blissful activity.
 Coding is such a blissful activity.
 Coding is such a blissful activity.
 date: '2022-10-10'
-featured: 2
+featured: 5
-category: typescript
+category: Data Fetching
 ---

 Some introductory text.